HardwareTeams/standard-driver-project/README.md

 ## How to Get Involved

-We are currently writing the standard in standard.md.
-To get involved please open an issues detailing new standards or anything you think would help steer the project to success.
+We are currently writing the standard in `standard.md`.
+To get involved, please open an issue detailing new standards, ideas, or anything you think would help steer the project to success.

 ## TODO